CAU-OSS-2019/Korean-tag-recommeder/README.md

 ## Manual

 ### Environment configuration
+To use Word2Vec, Gensim must be installed.

   Run in your terminal (recommended):

     pip install --upgrade gensim

   or, alternatively for conda environments:

     conda install -c conda-forge gensim